 The NTMP provides a process for identifying, evaluating, and addressing undesirable traffic conditions related to speeding and excessive volumes in residential subdivisions.

 Residents can submit a request to have a traffic study done to determine if the roadway qualifies for any traffic calming devices.
 If the neighborhood has a homeowners association, requests for the study must be submitted by the HOA.
-Subject roads must have a minimum peak hour volume of 125 vehicles and a percentage of cut-through traffic to even be considered for traffic calming.
+Subject roads must have a minimum peak hour volume of 100 vehicles and a percentage of cut-through traffic to even be considered for traffic calming.
 Enclosed communities and courts are not eligible for the program.
-Requests can be submitted to Glen Hebel, engineer with the Division of Highways.
+Requests can be submitted to Glen Hebel to Learn more about what federal, state, or county legislative district I am in and the name of my legislators to open the Tourism Award Process Powerpoint, engineer with the Division of Highways.

 The evaluations are conducted on a point system to determine the level of traffic calming measures that may be used.